Total hours: 36

 - EDU 658 Fundamentals of Curriculum Development PK-16 (3)

 - EDU 674 History and Philosophy of Education (3)

 Social sciences concentration: 21 hours

 Courses must include at least 9 hours from one content area, and at least 6 hours from another content areas.
 Content areas include:

 - Political Science

-Plus 6 hours of electives by advisement and approval of the Dean of the School of Education and Counseling.
-Additionally, you are required to complete a final research (SSC 695 or other prefix, 3 hours) and an applied discipline-based research experience (SSC 695 or other prefix, 3 hours).
+Plus 6 hours of electives by advisement and approval of the Dean of the School of Education and Behavioral Sciences.
+Additionally, you are required to complete a final research project (SSC 695 or other prefix, 3 hours).